arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-11.md

         p <|> choice ps
 ```

-A shorter version is:
+Amazingly, a shorter working version is:

 ```fsharp
 let choice parsers =
     List.reduce (<|>) parsers
 ```

-(It would be nice to write it in Point Free Style as:
+It would be nice to write it even more concisely, in Point Free Style
+as:

 ```fsharp
 let choice = List.reduce (<|>)
 ```

-but F# type inference would scream at us).
+but F# type inference would scream at us.

 Technically speaking, this super-short version is based on the fact
 that a `Parser`, together with the binary operation `<|>` *forms a
 semigroup*.
 In simple words, this means that we managed to have an
-operation to reduce 2 different items into 1, and this is a known
+operation to reduce 2 different items into 1, and this is a very well
-pattern in functional programming.
-Indeed, `List.reduce` is based on
+known pattern in functional programming.
+Indeed, `List.reduce` is
-that pattern.
+based on that pattern.
 It documentation states:

 ```
 val reduce: reduction: ('T -> 'T -> 'T) -> list: 'T list -> 'T